 Who writes it

 Anyone who wants to register as a Registered Representative (RR) at a CIRO-regulated investment dealer in Canada.
-That's the entry-level advisor role at any major Canadian brokerage.
+That is the entry-level advisor role at any major Canadian brokerage: Wealthsimple, RBC Dominion Securities, TD Direct Investing, Questrade, Wellington-Altus, IG Wealth, and so on.

 Most retail-track candidates write CIRE + RSE (Retail Securities Exam) to complete their registration.
-That's 2 exams instead of the old CSC's 2 volumes + CPH.
+That is 2 exams instead of the old CSC's 2 volumes + CPH.

 9 elements, 99 learning outcomes.
 Approximate question weights: